NiklasPor/ngrx-clean-forms/README.md

 ### Displaying errors (CSS classes)

-This library utilizes the same error classes as angular.
+This library extends the error classes of Angular.
 Excerpt from the Angular [documentation](https://angular.io/guide/form-validation#control-status-css-classes):

 -   `.ng-valid`
 -   `.ng-invalid`